 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

+A vulnerability, in information technology (IT), is a flaw in code or design that creates a potential point of security compromise for an endpoint or network.
 Vulnerabilities create possible attack vectors, through which an intruder could run code or access a target system’s memory.
 The means by which vulnerabilities are exploited are varied and include code injection and buffer overruns; they may be conducted through hacking scripts, applications and free hand coding.

-Some people argue for full and immediate disclosure, including the specific information that could be used to exploit the vulnerability; others believe that vulnerability information should not be published at all because the information can be used by an intruder.
 A zero-day exploit, for example, takes place as soon as a vulnerability becomes generally known.

+The question of when to make a vulnerability disclosure public remains a contentious issue.
+Some security experts argue for full and immediate disclosure, including the specific information that could be used to exploit the vulnerability.
+Proponents of immediate disclosure maintain that it leads to more patching of vulnerabilities and more secure software.
+Those against vulnerability disclosure argue that information about vulnerabilities should not be published at all, because the information can be used by an intruder.
 To mitigate risk, many experts believe that limited information should be made available to a selected group after some specified amount of time has elapsed since detection.

 Both black hats and white hats regularly search for vulnerabilities and test exploits.
 Some companies offer bug bounties to encourage white hat hackers to look for vulnerabilities.
 Typically, payment amounts are commensurate with the size of the organization, the difficulty in hacking the system and how much impact on users a bug might have.